 With it being off-season, it was still warm enough to sit outside, but the restaurants weren’t too busy.
 There were a few tourists (mainly Balkan), but not too many, which was kind of a relief – I’ve heard Ohrid in the summer is manic.
 Deciding to treat ourselves, we ordered huge pizzas which we couldn’t finish but got the leftovers to take away and eat later (I don’t waste pizza okay?).

 After we’d eaten until we were stuffed, we couldn’t resist taking some time to play with some of the street dogs.
-There are a lot of stray dogs in Macedonia, but the locals keep them well-fed and the government tags all strays with a yellow tag on their ear to show that they have been vaccinated and spayed/neutered.
-The dogs also receive regular check-ups by the vet, sponsored by the Macedonian government.
+There are a lot of stray dogs in North Macedonia, but the locals keep them well-fed and the government tags all strays with a yellow tag on their ear to show that they have been vaccinated and spayed/neutered.
+The dogs also receive regular check-ups by the vet, sponsored by the North Macedonian government.

 After spending a very long time playing with the handsome boys (some may say too long), we headed off in search of Ohrid’s most famous and photographed church – Sveti Johan Kaneo (or the Church of St. John at Kaneo), along with a cute little black pup that we named Buddy, who followed us for the entire afternoon.